kentik/github-workflows/docs/pipelines/guides/develop-workflow.md

 # Developing a new Github Workflow

 Previous guides explained how to deploy using ktools workflows.
-Our custom workflows defines common deployment patterns which will be enough for most users.
+Our custom workflows define common deployment patterns which will be enough for most users.
 If you feel that you need a more custom workflow you can use ktools actions directly.

 ## Pre Requisites